PrestaShop/prestashop.github.io/news/_posts/2019-12-23-open-question-not-commiting-assets-anymore.md

 We decided to open up more with you about technical questioning and decisions for the PrestaShop project.
 In these posts, we will introduce modifications or changes we want to make, in order to **discuss it with you** and make sure we make the right decision.

-This one is about generated files.
+This one is about generated asset files.
 Please, give us your opinion about it in the comments at the end of the post.
 </div>

 ## Generated files?

 In a library context, generated files would be what users will have in the final application.
-Files in the script tags for example.
+Files in the script tags or css for example.

 These files are the concatenated, compiled and minified versions of our library files.
 These files are called “Generated files” or “assets”.